semrush/intergalactic/website/docs2/data-display/chart-legend/chart-legend.md

 ## Trend and average value

-To display the trend or average value in the legend, apply the `--chart-palette-order-total-amount` color token.
-Use a [Divider](/components/divider/divider) with `margin: 0 16px` to separate it from the main legend.
+To display the trend or average value in the legend, use the `withTrend` property.
+It adds checkbox with [Divider](/components/divider/divider) to separate trend from the main legend.

 ![](static/legend-trend.png)